 These days, I’m living in the great city of San Francisco.
-I’ve got a job that I love, and one that I’ve dreamt of having for a long time.
+I’ve got an iOS development job that I love, and one that I’ve dreamt of having for a long time.
 Everything seems easy now, but it wasn’t always like this.

 How it all started

 I was born in San Pedro Sula, a small town in the northwest corner of Honduras.
 I started programming when I was 12 years old.
 It all began with BASIC.
 One day, I was playing a videogame, and it crashed.
 When I saw a screen full of error codes and messages, I got curious—so I started learning some BASIC commands, which eventually led to buying some programming books on Clipper, Turbo Pascal, C, C++, etc. It was great.
 I had all the time in the world to spend coding up whatever I wanted: no time constraints (besides school, which wasn’t quite as demanding as a full-time job) or adult responsibilities.

 Several years later, at age 15, my father was having trouble with some junky accounting software.
 I told him that I could make a better version—without really understanding what I was really getting into (I had never even opened a SQL database).
 So I bought some more books and got to work.
 (Note: This was at the time when the Internet wasn’t as prevalent as it is today: I was living in a third-world country, and Internet only arrived around the end of 1997, 5 years after I had started programming.)